getfider/fider.io/README.md

 ![](/static/images/logo-small.png)

 ## Welcome!

-Fider is an open platform to collect and prioritize product feedback.
+Fider is an open platform to collect and prioritize customer feedback.

 Visit [https://fider.io](https://fider.io) for more information.